PaoyangLab/PeTEM/README.md

       ```

     - **Local setup**
-      > The script uses `apt-get`, `pip3 --user`, and `Rscript` to install dependencies, then runs `bash env_check.sh`.
-If `apt-get` is not available the script prints the package list to install manually
+      > The script installs dependencies using `apt-get`, `pip3 --user`, and `Rscript`, then runs `bash env_check.sh`. <br>
+      > If `apt-get` is not available the script prints the package list to install manually.
       ```bash
       bash setup.sh
       bash env_check.sh ##optional
       ```

 ## Input Files
-PeTEM integrates inputs data including **genome annotations**, **DNA methylation data**, and **expression data**.
+PeTEM integrates **genome annotations**, **DNA methylation data**, and **expression data** as input files.
-In PeTEM, running the module 1 and 2 rely solely on annotation data, while running the remaining modules additionally require methylation and expression data.
+In PeTEM, modules 1 and 2 rely solely on annotation data, while running the remaining modules additionally require methylation and expression data.

 - **Genome Annotation**